 - Lost bedroom key in a residence hall = $50

 Housing and Residence Life expects residents to lock their doors at all times.
 Residents who lose their key(s) must go to the Housing and Residence Life office to order a new key.
 Residents are required to return keys when vacating a room at the end of or during a semester if leaving campus housing, when making a room change, or at the end of the academic year.
 Failure to return keys upon vacating a room will result in a lost key charge.
 Residents studying away may have the option to pay for their space and retain their key(s) during their absence (this does not apply to students taking a leave of absence that is not travel-related).
 Students are strictly prohibited from making copies of university keys.
+Students approved for a leave of absence are required to vacate their housing assignment and return their keys to the RA office for their respective area of campus.

 - Residents are responsible for damages to university property.